ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

   Ballerina-lock.toml  # Generated during build, used to rebuild identical binary Ballerina.toml       # Configuration that defines project intent .ballerina/          # Internal cache management and contains project repository
-                       # Project repository is built or downloaded package dependencies
+                       # Project repository is built or downloaded module dependencies

-  main.bal             # Part of the “unnamed” package, compiled into a main.balx
+  main.bal             # Part of the “unnamed” module, compiled into a main.balx
-                       # You can have many files in the "unnamed" package, though unadvisable
+                       # You can have many files in the "unnamed" module, though unadvisable

-  package1/            # The source in this directory will be named “<org-name>/package1”
+  module1/            # The source in this directory will be named “<org-name>/module1”
-    Package.md         # Optional, contains descriptive metadata for display at Ballerina Central *.bal              # In this dir and recursively in subdirs except tests/ and resources/ [tests/]           # Package-specific unit and integration tests [resources/]       # Package-specific resources
+    Module.md         # Optional, contains descriptive metadata for display at Ballerina Central *.bal              # In this dir and recursively in subdirs except tests/ and resources/ [tests/]           # Module-specific unit and integration tests [resources/]       # Module-specific resources
-      *.jar            # Optional, if package includes native Java libraries to link + embed
+      *.jar            # Optional, if module includes native Java libraries to link + embed

-  packages.can.include.dots.in.dir.name/
+  modules.can.include.dots.in.dir.name/
-    Package.md
+    Module.md
     *.bal
     *.jar
     [tests/]
     [resources/]
-      *.jar            # Optional, if package includes native Java libraries to link + embed
+      *.jar            # Optional, if module includes native Java libraries to link + embed

-  [tests/]             # Tests executed for every package in the project [resources/]         # Resources included with every package in the project
+  [tests/]             # Tests executed for every module in the project [resources/]         # Resources included with every module in the project

   target/              # Compiled binaries and other artifacts end up here
       main.balx
-      package1.balo
+      module1.balo
-      packages.can.include.dots.in.dir.name.bal
+      modules.can.include.dots.in.dir.name.bal
 ```

 The test source files could have any file names.
 The test functions are just Ballerina functions that use a special annotation to mark the function as a test.
 Test functions must be specified with the @test:Config annotation and there are no restrictions on the test function name.